lxc/incus/doc/api-extensions.md

 This adds tracking of CPU address sizes in the resources API.
 The main use of this is within clusters to calculate a cluster-wide maximum memory amount for hotplugging into virtual machines.

+## `oidc_redirect_uri`

+This introduces a new `oidc.redirect_uri` server configuration key which can be used to specify the OpenID Connect redirect URI.
+If not set, it assumes https://<host>/oidc/callback.